Ben-Chapman/EVFinder/docs/add_new_vehicle.md

 new manufacturer:
     - `from blueprints.manufacturer import manufacturer`
     - `app.register_blueprint(manufacturer)`
-3. From here, within the `@manufacturer.route('/api/inventory/manufacturer', methods=['GET'])`
-decorator, you need to write the code which makes an HTTP request to the manufacturer's API (in whatever form that is), and returns a JSON object containing the inventory results.
+3. Now, within your new blueprint file and under the `@manufacturer.route('/api/inventory/manufacturer', methods=['GET'])` decorator, you need to write the code which makes an HTTP request to the manufacturer's API (in whatever form that is), to return a JSON object containing the inventory results.
     - A simple example is the [Hyundai API](../api/src/blueprints/hyundai.py), a slightly more complex example is the [Volkswagen API.](../api/src/blueprints/volkswagen.py)